-Born: April 9, 1946 Nationality: French Initial appointment: 2005 Term of office: 2013
+Born: April 9, 1946 Nationality: French Initial appointment: 2005

-Non-executive Director Member of the Compensation Committee
+Functions in Syngenta Non-executive Director Member of the Compensation Committee

-Jacques Vincent has been Vice Chairman and Chief Operating Officer of the Danone Group, Paris, from 1998 until 2008.
-Since 2010 he has been sitting on the board of various companies, among them Danone, Cereplast and Mediaperformance.
-He began his career with Danone in 1970 and has since held various financial and overall management positions within this group.
+Jacques Vincent was Vice Chairman and Chief Operating Officer of the Danone Group, Paris, from 1998 until 2008.
+In 2013, he has been sitting on the Board of Directors of Danone and Mediaperformance.
+He began his career with Danone in 1970 and has since held various financial and overall management positions within this Group.